General Data Protection Regulation Policy

 All pupils and families must keep to these rules to ensure that we are all as safe as possible.
-There will also be videos on our Facebook group to show your children and to explain in more detail how this will work.
-T If you wish to see any of our risk assessment, certificates, first aid and covid training documents and more please let me know or visit your dance portal.
+If you wish to see any of our risk assessment, certificates, first aid and covid training documents and more please let me know or visit your dance portal.

 Inspire Dance Safeguarding Children Policy

 Inspire dance acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care and is committed to working to provide a safe environment for all members.
 A child or young person is anyone under the age of 18 engaged in any club dance activity.

 The child’s welfare is and must always be the paramount consideration.

 All children and young people have a right to be protected from abuse regardless of their age, gender, disability, race, sexual orientation, faith or belief.

 All suspicious and allegations of abuse will be taken seriously and responded to swiftly and appropriately.